MarinaFran/AboutMe/README.md

 #### Develop several applications for management of internal services for Collins Farmaceutical: stock and products.
 #### Develop many landing page for a hospital, for a agrotecnologies industry, dentist
 #### Develop several applications for management of internal services: employees, material resources, workshops for children, records of clinical records in the nursing area in the government of Jalisco.

+### Projects
+Landing page for DentalMe
+Landing page for pruebapack
+Challenge for technical examns